kkholst/targeted/README.md

 ### Installation

 This program may be compiled as a shared library or as stand-alone python and R libraries.

-To compile and run the test program (depends on meson and ninja)
+To compile and run the test program (depends on CMake and ninja)
 ```
 make
 ```

 Unit tests and code coverage
 ```
-make test cov
+make test coverage
 ```

 Syntax check (requires *cppcheck* and *cclint*)
 ```
-make check cov
+make check
 ```

 Code inspection (memory leaks, requires *valgrind*)